r0hitm/devavatar-archived/src/content/blog/course-review-coursera-tim-roughgarden-algorithms-1-divide-and-conquer.md

 [Divide and Conquer, Sorting and Searching, and Randomized Algorithms](https://www.coursera.org/learn/algorithms-divide-conquer) is the first course in [OSSU Core Theory](https://github.com/ossu/computer-science?tab=readme-ov-file#core-theory).
-I completed the course between January 22 and February 15, 2025.
+I completed the course between December 22, 2024 and February 15, 2025.
 This review covers each module's content, difficulty level, and prerequisites to help you gauge your readiness for the course.

 ## Table of Contents